Bei-Jin-lab/24-S2-2-C-Interactive/Meetings/Team/Week05-TeamMeeting.md

 ---

 ## Other Notes
-- The next team meeting will focus on data wrangling.
+- The next team meeting will focus on data wrangling and cleaning.